Avista-Digital-Innovation/avista-digital-exchange-sdk/README.md

 '''
     elif fieldType == list or (hasattr(fieldType, '__origin__') and fieldType.__origin__ == list) or "gql_types.list_" in str(fieldType):
 '''

+## websocketclient / websocket-client submodule

+To mitigate an issue when using ```import websocket``` when both websocket and websocket-client packages are installed, we added a git submodule to reference websocket-client directly.
+Once the SDK moves away from the subscriptionClient.py usage, this can be removed.

 ## Resources<a id="resources"></a>